-1.1 This Officer Scheme of Delegation (OSD) is for the Officers of the Council.
+- 1.1 This Officer Scheme of Delegation (OSD) is for the Officers of the Council.
 'Officers' are defined as all employees and staff employed or engaged by the Council to carry out its functions.
 It includes those under short-term, agency, or other non-employed situations.
-It
+It does not apply to any person employed by contractors who are carrying out work or duties for the Council under contracts. - 1.2 The OSD has been adopted by the Council and sets out the extent to which the powers and duties of the Council are delegated to Officers under the Local Government Act 1972, the Local Government Act 2000 (as amended) and all other powers enabling the delegation of Executive and Non-Executive functions to Officers. - 1.3 The OSD is intended to provide a streamlined, clear and simple decision-making process and empower Officers to carry out their functions and deliver the Council's services within the Budget and Policy Framework set by the Council, and subject to the guidelines set by the Council, the Cabinet and the Council's management team.
+The OSD should be interpreted widely. - 1.4 All references to legislation shall be deemed to include any subsequent amendments to such legislation. - 1.5 In this OSD references to powers and functions of 'the Council' include the powers and functions of the Cabinet (executive). - 1.6 The delegations under this OSD are intended to be cumulative.
+Each delegation may be read on its own unless it is specifically expressed to be subject to another. - 1.7 An Officer to whom a power has been delegated may Sub-Delegate that power to another appropriate Officer(s);

-- does not apply to any person employed by contractors who are carrying out work or duties for the Council under contracts. - 1.2 The OSD has been adopted by the Council and sets out the extent to which the powers and duties of the Council are delegated to Officers under the Local Government Act 1972, the Local Government Act 2000 (as amended) and all other powers enabling the delegation of Executive and Non-Executive functions to Officers. - 1.3 The OSD is intended to provide a streamlined, clear and simple decision-making process and empower Officers to carry out their functions and deliver the Council's services within the Budget and Policy Framework set by the Council, and subject to the guidelines set by the Council, the Cabinet and the Council's management team.
-The OSD should be interpreted widely. - 1.4 All references to legislation shall be deemed to include any subsequent amendments to such legislation. - 1.5 In this OSD references to powers and functions of 'the Council' include the powers and functions of the Cabinet (Executive). - 1.6 The delegations under this OSD are intended to be cumulative.
-Each delegation may be read on its own unless it is specifically expressed to be subject to another. - 1.7 An Officer to whom a power has been delegated may Sub-Delegate that power to another appropriate Officer(s) following consultation with the Chief Executive and Monitoring Officer.
-A record of any delegations shall be provided to the Monitoring Officer, Head of Legal and Head of Governance for their records. - 1.8 Where an Officer has delegated powers, the Council, the Cabinet, a Committee or a delegating Officer (as the case may be) can still exercise that power in a particular case if it considers it appropriate to do so.
+1.8 Where an Officer has delegated powers, the Council, the Cabinet, a Committee or a delegating Officer (as the case may be) can still exercise that power in a particular case if it considers it appropriate to do so.
 It remains open to an Officer not to exercise delegated powers and instead refer the matter up to the source of their delegated power for determination.